kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

-#Up-front Unit testing in Haskell
+#Up-front Unit Testing in Haskell

 This article is a tutorial about unit testing in Haskell using doctest, hspec and Cabal.